Articles

 Cons of Waybook:

-• Lower brand recognition compared to some competitors
+• Brand recognition is still developing compared to larger competitors

 How does Trainual compare to Waybook?

-4.sweetprocess| best for standard operating procedures
+4. SweetProcess | Best for standard operating procedures

 SweetProcess is a process documentation and SOP management platform designed to help businesses centralize their procedures, processes, and policies in a single, easy-to-use knowledge base.
 The platform is known for its simplicity and uncluttered interface, making it suitable for teams moving away from scattered documents and looking to standardize operations.